Downtown Washington Street Bridge Replacement Project

 To lessen the impacts to the surrounding downtown, the bridge will be repaired in several stages.

-Spring 2023: Stage One Construction Begins: Crews will demolish and replace the east side of bridge.
+Spring 2023: Stage One Construction Begins: Beginning the week of May 8, crews will demolish and replace the east side of bridge.
 North and southbound traffic will move to the west side of the bridge with one lane of traffic maintained in each direction.

-Spring 2024: Stage Two Construction Begins (tentative and dependent on completion of stage one): Crews will demolish and replace the west side of the bride.
+Spring 2024: Stage Two Construction Begins May 21: Crews will demolish and replace the west side of the bride.
 North and southbound traffic will move to the east side of the bridge with one lane of traffic maintained in each direction.

-The third stage and fourth stages will begin at the completion of stage two and will entail the completion of the center piece (stage three) and the completion of the east sidewalk, railing, and other amenities (stage 4).
+The remaining stages of the project will begin after stage two and will include the completion of the center piece (stage three) and the completion of the east sidewalk, railing, and other amenities (stage four).

 Project Background